closedemailaddressprotocol/RoadMap/README.md

 <b>Points Of Interest:</b><br/>
 <br/>
 <ul>
-  <li>Best symetric algorithm : implemented across multiple languages/technologies</li>
+  <li>Best symmetric algorithm : implemented across multiple languages/technologies</li>
   <li>Recreate an ESMTP Server from scratch or modify an existing Open Source ESMTP server : as an extension?</li>
   <li>What browsers to create extensions for?
 Edge / Opera / FireFox / Chrome</li>
   <li>During beta testing Microsoft Exchange had an issue processing the # character on the address line.
 Can Exchange be patched? : Extended?</li>